PodiliHarshitha99/java-learning/README.md

 * Abstract Facotry Pattern:
   -- Provides an interface for creating families of related / dependent objects without specifying concrete classes

+2. Behavioral Design Pattern: Specifically concerned with communication between objects.

+*Strategy Design Pattern: Defines a family of algorithms, encapsulates each one and makes them interchangeable.
+STrategy lets the algorithm very independently from clients that use it.
+Based on 3 rules:
+  Favour composition(has-a relation) over Inheritance (is-a relation) ---> RULE 1 Always code to interfaces / abstract classes.
+Do not code to concrete classes to achieve loose coupling in the implementation of Dynamic Polymorphism. ---> RULE 2
+  Code must be open for extension and must be closed for modification ---> RULE 3